 Other symptoms will also be asked by your doctor.
 Your doctor will also do some test. these include

-• Specific test for the infection is also done.
-These may include gram staining and culture.
+Specific test for the infection is also done.
+These may include gram staining and culture (and swab/urine tests for STIs).

 Following PID testing and diagnosis, treatment is commenced.
-Most women relief within 24 to 48 hours of therapy.
+Most women start to feel better within 2–3 days of therapy.
 Also, treatment depends on the severity of your infection.
 Your doctor may decide to admit you if severe or you may be treated as an out-patient.

 Some of the drugs combination used are